kalyankottem/Product-Feature-Discussion-Analysis-using-NLP/README.md

 ---

 ## Limitations
-- Does not capture multi-word phrases (e.g., "battery life") unless n-grams are used
+- Does not capture multi-word phrases unless n-grams are used
 - Frequency-based only; does not capture sentiment
-- Treats words independently without context
+- Treats words independently without contextual understanding

 ---

 ## Future Improvements
 - Add N-Gram Phrase Detection
 - Perform Aspect-Based Sentiment Analysis
-- Use TF-IDF instead of raw frequency
+- Use TF-IDF Weighting
 - Deploy as Web Dashboard

----

-## Conclusion
-This project demonstrates how Natural Language Processing can be used to automatically extract actionable insights from customer review data by identifying frequently discussed product features.

-It provides a scalable and efficient alternative to manual review analysis.

----